edwnl/lsa-microsoft-teams-bot/README.md

 The University of Melbourne hosts Blended Synchronous Learning (BSL) Sessions, which are classes with participants attending both in person and online.
 The setup for these classes is often complicated, and Learning Space Assistants (LSA) roam around BSL enabled rooms to help tutors with any technical issues.

-Given the Excel Spreadsheet containing all the BSL Sessions happening in a day, this bot will notify LSAs at least 10 minutes before a session happens, through a Microsoft Teams channel.
+Given the Excel Spreadsheet containing all the BSL Sessions happening in a day (Example: [EXAMPLE Timetable.xlsx](https://github.com/EdwinCRL/LSA-Bot/files/9357641/EXAMPLE.BSL.Timetable.xlsx)), this bot will notify LSAs at least 10 minutes before a session happens, through a Microsoft Teams channel.
 This simplifies and improves the accuracy of checking for classes as manual spreadsheet lookup is not needed, and human errors are reduced.
 (E.g. misreading, forgot to check, etc.)

 ## How it works